 Mobile computing & teleworking

-In this module, you’ll learn about the benefits of going mobile, such as flexible work hours and the ability to stay connected to colleagues and clients.
-You’ll hear from two business owners and the success they’ve enjoyed from implementing mobile strategies, and find out how to make mobile work for you, too.
+In this module, you’ll learn about the benefits of going mobile, such as flexible work hours and the ability to be connected to colleagues and clients.

 Part 1: Why go mobile?

-Going mobile can be extremely beneficial to your business.
-You have easy and instant access to email, calendar appointments, and business documents, even when you’re away from your desk, and greater flexibility with working hours.
+When businesses go mobile, employees have easy and instant access from anywhere to email, appointments, and documents, allowing for greater flexibility with working hours.

 Mobile devices can also give you a competitive advantage.
 Having instant access to information can be the difference between making money, and losing it.
 For example, the ability to exchange information with colleagues, clients, and business partners in real time, and to respond to queries quickly, could help avoid potential problems by addressing issues promptly.